jethanh/Labs25-Human_Rights_First-TeamB-FE/README.md

 ## Installation

-- Navigate to the root directory with this README in it.
+- Navigate to the root directory
 - ```npm install``` & ```npm start```